NikKowPHP/social-brain/chapters/chapter-10.md

 "If we use the old stack, it won't handle the load.
 It will crash, we'll miss the Sterling Corp deadline, and the project is dead," Mark argued, his voice tight with an uncharacteristic edge of fear.
 "It's not just about being obsolete; it's about failing, publicly and completely."

-"Living in the past is better than crashing on launch day," Jane shot back.
-"What you're proposing is reckless, and I won't sign off on it."
+"Living in the past is better than crashing on launch day," Jane shot back, her voice laced with the dry, surprising wit that few ever saw.
+"At least the past is stable; it has the decency not to change.
+What you're proposing is reckless, and I won't sign off on it."

 It was a collective amygdala hijack.
 The new conductor knew her job was not to dictate a solution, but to create the conditions for one to emerge.
 She called a meeting with just the three of them.
 Her only tools were the Core Trio.